 Crafting a career plan allows you to set the course you want, then take the steps to make it happen.
 What’s more, a career plan lets you take control over where you take your career, not the other way around.

 What Is Career Planning?

 The career planning process is when you figure out what you want your career path to look like and what you have to do to make it happen.
 You set short, medium, and long-term career goals, then determine the steps you need to take to accomplish those goals.

 When to Start the Career Planning Process

 The best time to engage in the career planning process is long before you start your job search.
 Your senior year of high school and the first year or two of college are great times to start thinking about what kinds of jobs and careers you’re interested in.
-You can then test-drive them through classes, internships, certification programs and virtual work experiences to gain a fuller understanding of what they’re really like, discard the jobs you dislike, and further explore the ones you connect with.
+You can then test-drive them through classes, internships, certification programs and virtual job simulations to gain a fuller understanding of what they’re really like, discard the jobs you dislike, and further explore the ones you connect with.

 While most career planning happens at the beginning of your career, it’s not a one-and-done deal.
 Career planning should happen throughout your entire career.
 Periodically assessing where you are and where you’re going allows you to adjust your plans to help you accomplish your career goals or even pivot to new ones.

 Getting Ready to Join the Workforce